John G. Cooper: Political career

+Congress

 Cooper was elected as a Republican to the Sixty-fourth and to the 10 succeeding Congresses between (March 4, 1915 and January 3, 1937).
-He was an unsuccessful candidate for reelection in 1936 to the Seventy-fifth Congress, but went on to serve as chairman of the Board of Claims, Ohio Industrial Commission from 1937 to 1945.
+He was an unsuccessful candidate for reelection in 1936 to the Seventy-fifth Congress.

+He then went on to serve as chairman of the Board of Claims, Ohio Industrial Commission from 1937 to 1945.

 Retirement

 Cooper retired from public and political activities in 1947 and resided in Youngstown, Ohio.

+Death and burial

 He died in Hagerstown, Maryland, January 7, 1955, and was interred in Lake Park Cemetery, in Youngstown, Ohio.